Introduction

 • Individuals

-The main difference for what these audiences require generally comes down to what part of the authentication design and authenticator selection processes they have control over.
 Service providers typically only control the design of the service or relying party, but they may be able to encourage use of a specific authenticator (by providing free authenticators to customers).
 They usually lack the authority to require a specific authenticator or even a specific authentication method.
-Organizations, on the other hand, typically control all aspects of authentication, from the authenticator selection to the relying party or service configuration.
-Finally, individuals typically only control the authenticator they use for personal use and what services they use it with.
+Individuals, on the other hand, typically only control the authenticator they use for personal use and what services they use it with.

 While there are some exceptions to these situations in the form of laws or regulations around certain industries or types of services, those exceptions tend to make the decision making process easier by removing some choice.